Ouzzii/mediafire-account-manager/readme.md

 ## Get account contents

-The get_content function provides a detailed view of all files in the account, including which mediafire folder they are in, file sizes and download links.
+The get_files function provides a detailed view of all files in the account, including which mediafire folder they are in, file sizes and download links.

 ```python
 Python 3.9.2 (default, Mar 12 2021, 04:06:34)